dz-web/react-pack-cli/README.md

 ```
 ### Custom Templates

 It's unlikely to make everyone happy with the official templates.
-You can simply fork an official template and then use it via `vue-cli` with:
+You can simply fork an official template and then use it via `react-pack-cli` with:

 ``` bash
 re init username/repo my-project